-The approach to the Further Assessment and the conclusions reached have been accepted by the Department for Environment, Food and Rural Affairs (Defra), a copy of the approval letter and all the Council's air quality reports will be available via the Council's dedicated air quality website, see Action B2.
+The Department for Environment, Food and Rural Affairs (Defra) have accepted the Further Assessment report and the conclusions reached.
+A full copy is attached as an Appendix to this report, all the Council's air quality reports will be available via the Council's dedicated air quality website, see Action B2.